insignickyfant/JavaTutorial/README.md

 # JavaTutorial
-Caleb Curry's Java tutorial for cross-platform use Help I don't understand the commit
+Caleb Curry's Java tutorial for cross-platform use.